Back in 2010, Ethan Marcotte urged designers and developers to practice “responsive web design” (RWD):

 Strictly speaking, responsive websites have three defining features:

 Media queries thus allow developers to use condition checks to alter web designs based on the properties of the user’s device.
-This is superior to simply defining breakpoints, as it’s a more tailored experience for the user.
+This is superior to simply defining breakpoints in the HTML/CSS, as it’s a more tailored experience for the user.

 2. Fluid grids